ThinkDataEd/student/docs/unit1/lesson11.md

     <iframe src="https://drive.google.com/file/d/11-3NawrSHrV7hxPqx4SbzG18f2XeYFZB/preview" width="640" height="480"></iframe>

-8. <strong style="color: red;">Now read the following scenarios and try to determine what a corresponding histogram might look like.
-You should use statistical terms to describe your answer and provide a justification.</strong>
+8. Read the following scenarios and try to determine what a corresponding histogram might look like.
+In your IDS Journal, use statistical terms to describe your answer and provide a justification.</strong>

     100. <strong style="color: red;">The grades on a difficult test.</strong>